 Call for Research Abstracts

 ESEC/FSE 2020 will host an ACM Student Research Competition (SRC), sponsored by Microsoft Research.
+This year the competition will be held fully online, due to the Covid-19 situation.
 This competition offers undergraduate and graduate students a unique forum to experience the research world, present their research results to conference attendees, and compete for prizes.

 The ACM SRC at ESEC/FSE 2020 consists of three parts:

 (3) a research talk at the conference.

 The first-place winners of the competition will be invited to participate in the ACM Student Research Competition Grand Finals.

 Participate in this exciting competition by submitting your work to the SRC track at ESEC/FSE 2020!
 All accepted SRC submissions will receive an attendance stipend of up to $500 to register for the conference.
 Accepted students MUST present their submissions virtually during the conference in order to participate in the competition and have their submissions published.